MPAS-Dev/compass/docs/design_docs/compass_package.rst

 Contributors: Xylar Asay-Davis

-Each testcase and step will be defined by a unique subdirectory within the work directory.
+Each test case and step will be defined by a unique subdirectory within the work directory.
 Within the base work directory, the first two levels of subdirectories will be the same as in the current implementation:
 ``core/configuration``.
-However, testcases will be free to determine the (unique) subdirectory structure beyond this top-most level.
-Many existing testcases will likely stick with the ``resolution/testcase/step`` organization structure imposed in the existing COMPASS framework, but others may choose a different way of organizing (and, indeed, many test cases already have given the ``resolution`` subdirectory a name that is seemingly unrelated to the mesh resolution).
-A unique subdirectory for each testcase and step will be provided as a value in ``testcase['subdir']`` or ``step['subdir']`` within the python dictionary that describes each testcase or step.
-The default ``subdir`` will be the name of the testcase or step, but each testcase or step can modify this as appropriate in the ``collect()`` function.
+However, test cases will be free to determine the (unique) subdirectory structure beyond this top-most level.
+Many existing test cases will likely stick with the ``resolution/testcase/step`` organization structure imposed in the existing COMPASS framework, but others may choose a different way of organizing (and, indeed, many test cases already have given the ``resolution`` subdirectory a name that is seemingly unrelated to the mesh resolution).
+A unique subdirectory for each test case and step will be provided as a value in ``testcase['subdir']`` or ``step['subdir']`` within the python dictionary that describes each test case or step.
+The default ``subdir`` will be the name of the test case or step, but each test case or step can modify this as appropriate in the ``collect()`` function.

-COMPASS will list testcases based on their full paths within the work directory, since this is they way that they can be uniquely identified.
+COMPASS will list test cases based on their full paths within the work directory, since this is they way that they can be uniquely identified.